CUS30109 Certificate III in Music

 Ps Daniel Thornton (faculty profile)

-Daniel Thornton is an accomplished songwriter, musician and worship leader as well as a dynamic communicator.
-He is the Head of Department, Music and Creative Arts at Alphacrucis College, serves local churches and their worship teams around the globe and is also engaged as a professional composer and performer.
+Daniel Thornton: accomplished and awarded songwriter, musician and worship leader, sought-after minister and educator.
+He is the world's leading expert on contemporary congregational songs.
+He is the Head of Deparment, Music and Creative Arts at Alphacrucis College, and serves local churches and their worship teams around the globe as well as being engaged as a professional composer and performer.

 From 2007 - 2010, Daniel served as the Music Pastor at Paradise Community Church (Adelaide, South Australia) and previously as the Worship and Associate Pastor at North Shore Christian Centre in Sydney Australia for over 8 years.